VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 Basic algorithm to spot life cycle related bugs is following:
 1. Open a screen;
-2. Change a screen state, for instance launch long running process to see a loading indicator;
+2. Change a screen state, i.e. do anything that changes UI: input text, start loading, ets;
 3. Trigger life cycle event (will see them later);
 4. Verify that application is in correct state;